binfalse/GEMtractor/docs/application-note/README.md

 ## Abstract
 * **Summary:** Computational models in systems biology typically encode for multipartite graphs of species, reactions, and enzymes.
 Analysing and comparing these complex networks and their topology is challenging.
-The GEMtractor is an online tool to extract subnetworks, for example focussing on enzyme-centric views into the model.
+The GEMtractor is an online tool to trim models encoded in SBML.
+It can be used to extract subnetworks, for example focussing on enzyme-centric views into the model.
 * **Availability and Implementation:** The GEMtractor is licensed under the terms of [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) and developed at [github.com/binfalse/GEMtractor/](https://github.com/binfalse/GEMtractor/) -- a public version is available at [sbi.uni-rostock.de/gemtractor](https://www.sbi.uni-rostock.de/gemtractor).
 * **Contact:** ..@..

-## 188 words till here
+## 197 words till here

 ## Introduction

-Genome-scale metabolic models (GEMs) describe the molecular mechanisms of a particular organism.
+Genome-scale metabolic models (GEMs) describe the molecular mechanisms of an organism.
-Such models are typically encoded in multipartite graphs, whose vertices can be categorised into metabolites, reactions, and enzymes.
+Such models are typically encoded in multipartite graphs, whose vertices can be categorised as metabolites, reactions, and enzymes.
-Due to the intrinsic complexity it is challenging to analyse and compare the molecular topology of metabolic networks.
+Due to the intrinsic complexity of that graph it is challenging to analyse and compare the molecular topology of metabolic networks.
-Extracting the reaction-centric (links of reactions) or enzyme-centric (links of enzymes) view onto the metabolism simplifies the graph structure and shifts its perspective -- from kinetic connections to phenotypical interactions.
+Extracting the reaction-centric (links of reactions) or enzyme-centric (links of enzymes) view onto the metabolism simplifies the graph structure and shifts its perspective -- from kinetic interactions to phenotypical connections.
 Thus, it opens opportunities for novel topological analysis of the metabolism.
 In fact, enzyme-centric networks provide us a critical precursor of physiological representation from genomics data, by determining metabolic distances between enzymes.